john-yuan/graphql-toolkit/README.md

 }
 ```

+The `filename` is the path of the GraphQL introspection file.
+[You can click here to learn how to query the introspection from your GraphQL endpoint](./packages/codegen/README.md#how-to-get-graphql-introspection).

-> The `countries.json` is a GraphQL introspection file we grabbed from [https://countries.trevorblades.com](https://countries.trevorblades.com/).
+> The `countries.json` in the example config is a GraphQL introspection file we grabbed from [https://countries.trevorblades.com](https://countries.trevorblades.com/).
 You can find the content of `countries.json` [here](./packages/codegen/example/countries.json).

 Now we can run the `codegen` command to generate TypeScript code for us: